How We Learn

 Innovative and experiential

 At its center, a Walden education is dynamic, innovative and experiential.
-We value the in-depth processes that lead to understanding and lay a foundation that encourages students to be both curious and critical thinkers about learning, their community and our world.
-These values are explored through child-led inquiry, Socratic discussion, daily or weekly contracts, collaboration and other teaching methods.
+We value the in-depth processes that lead to understanding and lay a foundation that encourages students to be both curious and critical thinkers about learning, their community, and our world.
+These values are explored through child-led inquiry, Socratic discussion, collaboration and other teaching methods.

 As a result of mission-consistent practices and expectations, the faculty, administration, and Board of Trustees have established these school-wide learning outcomes.
 Our graduates are:

 Students have the breadth and depth of vocabularies to say or demonstrate what they mean and the conviction and courage to live accordingly.

 Respectful of Others

 Students understand the Walden Agreements, and their actions are consistently guided by them.
 They develop respectful relationships and value differences.
 They believe that others have wisdom, stories, information and suggestions that can support their intellectual growth and personal well-being.
 Students demonstrate altruism, kindness, empathy, responsibility and graciousness, and use positive conflict-resolution skills.

 Students are able to critically consider and evaluate the lessons they learn and the choices they make.
 Their judgment and understanding are guided and informed by a deepening understanding of how context, habit and experience affect their perception of truth or fact.

 Students are realistic when faced with challenges.
 They are aware of their academic and social strengths and needs, and seek ways to both contribute to and learn from others.
 They persevere to achieve excellence, while demonstrating resilience and optimism in the process.

 Academically Capable and Insightful